 Trihawk Trident Reticle

 The Trihawk has two flavors of reticle.
 The first is a MOA-based and agnostic of caliber.
-The second is a BDC with the yardage values averaged between 5.56 and 308 loads to give a “close enough” BDC for everything out to 800 yards.
+The second is a BDC with the yardage values averaged between 5.56 and 308 to give a “close enough” BDC for everything out to 800 yards.
 Both reticles use a large outer circle with open bottom, and a pointed arrow/chevron in the middle with some crosshairs surrounding it.

 Something interesting that Swampfox did here that others have not is include larger crosshairs on the sides and bottom of the visible space.
+I like this feature, as it helps provide visual reference for keeping the rifle level and better draws my eye to the middle.

 The MOA reticle has has marks every 4 MOA starting from the tip of the inner chevron.
 4 MOA is interesting because if you use a 50-yard zero, each 4 MOA of drop corresponds fairly close to 300, 400, 500, and 600 yards.
 Despite not being a BDC reticle, it can work “close enough.”

-The outer rings are 44.2 MOA in diameter, edge to edge.
-I would like to have seen some kind of windage markings as well, but oh well.
 In illustrations, the reticle looks smaller than it actually appears to the eye.
 As an example, here’s a poorly-done “through the scope” shot I took while aiming at a metal plate 300 yards away.

 Overall, I think the reticle of the Trihawk is good.
 To my eye, it’s large enough to be noticeable even when not illuminated, yet it doesn’t cover too much of the target.
 I don’t suspect that it will be very “fast” up close, but given the way Swampfox engineered the field of view, I don’t think that was the goal.

 At the top end of illumination, the reticle never exhibits blooming or anything like that.
 However, maximum brightness does have a “bleed” effect around the outer edge of the optic’s field of view.
-This is a bit distracting in low light, but I don’t see why you would be using maximum brightness in low light to begin with.
+This is distracting in low light, but I don’t see why you would be using maximum brightness in low light to begin with.

 Also In the Box